JustinGoheen/lightning-pod-archive/README.md

 ## Learning PyTorch Lightning

-Rather than diving into PyTorch Lightning by building a model, it is suggested to watch the following 4 videos by the PyTorch Lightning team:
+Rather than diving into PyTorch Lightning by building a model, it is suggested to watch the following 4 videos by the PyTorch Lightning team; these videos help to familiarize users with the codebase:

 1. [Lightning Code Base Hardcore Deep Dive](https://youtu.be/aEeh9ucKUkU)
 2. [Deep Dive into a Single Example Code Flow](https://youtu.be/NEpRYqdsm54)